K-Stability of Fano spherical varieties: Test configurations of spherical varieties

 The definition extends \emph{verbatim} to normal varieties equipped with an ample $\mathbb{Q}$-line bundle.
 In the rest of the paper, we always consider $\mathbb{Q}$-Fano varieties, and the ample $\mathbb{Q}$-line bundle $L$ will always be the anticanonical $\mathbb{Q}$-line bundle $K_X^{-1}$, so we will omit it in the notations.
-Furthermore, the induced $\mathbb{Q}$-line bundle $L_0$ on the central fiber $X_0$ is the anticanonical line bundle $K_{X_0}^{-1}$, so the central fiber $X_0$ is also a $\mathbb{Q}$-Fano variety (see for example \cite[Lemma 2.2]{Ber16}).
+Furthermore, if the test configuration is special, the induced $\mathbb{Q}$-line bundle $L_0$ on the central fiber $X_0$ is the anticanonical line bundle $K_{X_0}^{-1}$, so the central fiber $X_0$ is also a $\mathbb{Q}$-Fano variety (see for example \cite[Lemma 2.2]{Ber16}).